 A pair of loafers may be absolutely fine.
 But a groom should ensure that his loafers stand out a little.

 Choosing loafers in a more unusual color such as navy blue or gray suede might be one way to achieve this.

 Of course, this wouldn’t be appropriate with all dress codes.
-After all, those colors would look quite awkward with a black suit.
+After all, those colors would look quite awkward with a formal suit.

 But try to look for loafers with a distinctive feature that will make them stand out from the crowd while still sticking to the formality of the event overall.